enerle/Energy-Balance-Model/README.md

 For the radiative equilibrium surface (spin-up), the meridional temperature profile from the model's stationary non-diffusive solution is the initial condition.

-To reach a stable equilibrium surface, an iteration of 50 years with a timestep of one day has been made.
+To reach a stable equilibrium surface, an iteration of 50 years with a one-day timestep has been made.

 We used two different temperature-dependent albedo schemes.
-These two simple schemes are the so called ice and snow-ice albedo.
+These two simple schemes are the so-called ice and snow-ice albedo.
 Both schemes include the positive feedback of the growth of ice in the model

 References:

 Budyko, M.I.
 (1969).
 The effect of solar radiation on the climate of the earth.
-Tellus, 21: 611-619 Sellers, W. (1969).
+Tellus, 21: 611-619

+Sellers, W. (1969).
 A climate model based on the energy balance of the earth-atmosphere system.
 J. Applied, Metereology, 8: 392-400